 - Log in with your ASA username and password

-- Click on the link "2020 Submissions" (when available) listed under Annual Meeting
+- Click on the link "2020 Annual Meeting Submissions" listed under Annual Meeting

 Submitters should prepare the following information and files prior to starting the online submission process.
 The submitter will receive an email acknowledgement upon successful submission.